ABC Books

 Student-Led Conferences

-Many teachers and parents speak enthusiastically about the benefits of student-led conferences.
-Student-led conferences help students take responsibility of their own learning, reflect on what they have learned, and set goals for themselves, teachers say.
+Student-led conferences help students take responsibility for their own learning, as they reflect on what they have learned and set goals for themselves, teachers say.

 Teaching Current Events